aleen42/PersonalWiki/qa/tlide_and_caret.md

 - caret (`^`):

-    this notation matches the most recent major versino.
+    this notation matches the most recent major version.
 For instance, `^1.2.3` matches all `1.x.x` versions, but not `2.0.0`.